giovannirocci/paraphrasus-embedding-eval/README.md

 bench(methods, bench_id="mybench")
 ```

-Then, to calculate the average error rate for each method, for each predicted dataset:
+Finally, to calculate the average error rate for each method, for each predicted dataset:

 ```bash
 python3 extract_results.py mybench
 ```

 which will save the error rates at: benches/mybench/results.json

 ## Table of Contents

 - [Overview](#overview)
 - [Repository Organization](#repository-organization)
 - [Reproducing the Experiments](#reproducing-the-experiments)